 We know Intrinio's data market-place can be overwhelming.
 Even understanding how to subscribe to the data feeds you want can be confusing, let alone learning Excel and API syntax and figuring out which data tags to use.
 The challenges of learning this new platform are partly due to the nature of Intrinio: We are building something new, something different, something affordable and accessible.
 This means fintech developers and financial analysts might not be familiar with what they see.

 We take responsibility for teaching our users how to use our platform and it's one of the reasons we provide free chat support with all plans.
 It's also the reason we will continue to write "how to" guides and will strive to make our platform easier and easier to use.
-Along with the challenges of Intrinio's data market-place come a lot of benefits as well- a developer friendly API, free data plans, and redistribution rights even startups can afford.Chat with Us If You Have Questions
+Along with the challenges of Intrinio's data market-place come a lot of benefits as well- a developer friendly API and redistribution rights even startups can afford.Chat with Us If You Have Questions